-To play: Show the class that the letters make up the word 'harvest'.
-What does this word mean to them?
-Now mix the letters up and ask the class what different words they can make using the letters.
+To play: Show the group that the letters make up the word 'harvest'.
+What does this word mean to the group?
+Now mix them up and ask the group what different words they can make using the letters.

-Have a discussion.
+Now have a discussion with your group.
 Does anyone think they have any words that link to harvest?
 Can they explain why?
 There are four words we can make that remind us what harvest is about.
-Give clues and encourage discussion about why these words are important:
+Give clues to the group and encourage discussion about why these words are important:

-- 1. Have: Harvest is an opportunity to remember the many things that we have: the food in our cupboards, the dinner on our tables, clean water when we turn on the tap. - 2.
+- 1. Have: Harvest is an opportunity to remember and reflect on the many things that we have: the food in our cupboards, the dinner on our tables, clean water when we turn on the tap. - 2.
 Eat: Harvest is a time to celebrate our crops and give thanks for having plenty of food to eat. - 3.
 Starve: Harvest is a time to remember those who are not as fortunate as us and don't have enough to eat or drink.

 4. Share: Harvest is a time to share what we have with those who are not so fortunate.
 How can we do this?
-Explain that this harvest time you're supporting WaterAid, so that other communities will have a harvest to celebrate too.
+Explain your group's charitable giving over harvest, and that this year you're supporting WaterAid so that other communities will have a harvest to celebrate too.

 Just two years ago, the village of Milimo in Zambia didn't have clean water.
-During the dry season everyone was hungry because they couldn't grow food.

-Now the village has a borehole, giving them clean water all year.
-They can grow food and earn money, and so have plenty to eat and drink.
+During dry season everyone was hungry because they couldn't grow food.
+Now the village has a borehole giving them clean water all year.
+They can grow food, have plenty to eat and drink, and earn money.

-You can also discuss what the four words above could mean to Milimo village before and after it got its borehole.
+Reflect on what the four words above could mean to Milimo village before and after it got its borehole, and what the support from groups like yours can help to achieve.